Vyral/brett-jennings-recruiting/_posts/2024-03-19-unleash-your-potential-and-succeed-in-real-estate.md

 ---
 layout: post
-title: Unleash Your Potential and Succeed in Real Estate
+title: From Struggling to $7.5 Million in Sales in Two Months
 date: 2024-03-19 04:00:00
 excerpt: Witness Tony’s journey and how he built a thriving real estate business.
 enclosure: